master-thzhang/Tensorflow-style-Neural-Network-Framework/README.md

 ## Usage
 1. Download the Repository and copy the files in 'include' folder to your own project 'include' folder
 2. include 'Network.h' in your source code.
-3. Instantialize Class Network, and use the functions inside.
+3. Instantialize Class *Network*, and use the functions inside.
 Refer to file Network.h to see all the definitions and utilities of each candidate function of class Network.
 ## Import a graph
 *To import a tensorflow graph to our C++ framework, there are four steps:*
 1. Define your network in a header file as a configuration.
 The "DAC_include.h" is a good example which shows how to define your network.
 It is recommended that you write a specific configuration for each network you define.
 Then include this configuration file in Network.cpp.